 Increasing Worksite Safety and Productivity With New Technology

 Let’s start with determining what the solution should accomplish.
 An effective mobile device management platform must:

 - Be device agnostic.

 - Be contextually aware and able to adjust to changing conditions.

 - Intelligently enforceable

 This is where Contextual Mobile Device Management (CMDM) comes into play.
-CMDM manages the functionality of mobile devices in contextual “zones,” which informs acceptable use and defines intelligent usage policies.
-For example, contextual AI can sense when an employee is using heavy equipment, operating large machinery or working in a high-risk area on the factory floor.
+CMDM manages the functionality of mobile devices in contextual “zones,” which inform acceptable use and define intelligent usage policies.
+For example, contextual AI can sense when an employee is using heavy equipment, operating large machinery, or working in a high-risk area on the factory floor.
 Leveraging such technology allows industrial organizations to proactively eliminate liabilities while improving employee productivity rates.